kbknapp/blog-kbknapp-dev/posts/005_ebpf_part_i.md

 bytes and clone the packets with `-j TEE` to another port via the `mangle` table!"

 Slow down buckaroo.
-It turns out I didn't give you all the details in order ot keep this simple enough for a blog series.
+It turns out I didn't give you all the details in order to keep this simple enough for a blog series.
 We also have some strict validation requirements along with this new multiple-entities-from-a-single-source "upgrade."
 For the sake of this series we'll just use a narrow window for